PiotrNowicki/BTrace-Cache-access-app/README.md

 BTrace-Cache-access-app
 =======================

 Exemplary application which simulates cache access.
-To be instrumented with BTrace script.
+To be instrumented with the BTrace script.

+For more information, read [this post](http://www.piotrnowicki.com/blog).